tabiosg/big-two/README.md

 The player whose turn it is can then select their cards.
 When ready, they can click the "Go Next" button.
 If the selected cards do not form a valid hand, then the program will choose the action for them.
 In this case, if the player is the first one placing cards on the table, then the program will make the player play the lowest card.
 Otherwise, it will skip their turn.
+(Note that this functionality should be removed in the future and was primarily only introduced to speed up the debugging process).
 The following image shows the screen when the player selects their cards.

 ![Selecting cards screen](src/images/demo/selecting_cards.png)